dolphin-technologies/MOVE-sample-React/README.md

 # Dolphin MOVE SDK Sample App

-The MOVE SDK enables you to collect location data, motion information and other sensor data from your users' smartphones.
+MOVE SDK enables you to collect location data, motion information and other sensor data from your users' smartphones.
 This data is then transmitted to our backend, where it is evaluated, enriched with industry leading machine learning algorithms and applied to a comprehensive 24/7 timeline.
 Reference: MOVE SDK React Native Integration [documentation](https://docs.movesdk.com/move-platform/sdk/getting-started/react-native).

 This is a sample application that uses the Dolphin MOVE SDK.
 The main purpose of this application is to demonstrate the integration process with MOVE SDK.
 The application is kept as simple as possible.

-The application is created using [Expo](https://docs.expo.dev/).
-Because of that, plugin should be used for integration with MOVE SDK `./plugins/move/index.js`.
+The application is created using [Expo](https://docs.expo.dev/), we provide a plugin to integrate with our SDK `./plugins/move/index.js`.

 ## App cycle goes as follows:

-On the first app start, the app will create a user with a random _userId_ and will try to init MOVE SDK and add all necessary listeners.
+On first app start, the app will create a user with a random _userId_ and will try to init MOVE SDK and add all necessary listeners.
 The app will save the user's data to the AsyncStorage and try to use it for subsequent runs of the app until the _refreshToken_ for SDK expires (one week).
 In this case, a new user will be created and new init MOVE SDK will be executed.

 #### Toggle Activation switch: ON

-- If required permissions were:
+If required OS permissions were:
   - granted: SDK will be in ready state and will automatically start SDK services using [`startAutomaticDetection`](https://docs.movesdk.com/move-platform/sdk/api-interface/react-native/services#start-automatic-detection) API.
   - denied: SDK will be in an error state waiting for the errors to be resolved, Alert modal will be shown requesting required permissions.